oliverlintl/oliverlintl.github.io/index.md

     section_id: about
     background_style: bg-primary
     title: A Quick Summary about Me
     text: I came to the US from China when I was 18 seeking a higher education.
-I have graduated from UCLA and currently pursuing a master degree in Business Analytics.
+I have graduated from UCLA and currently pursuing a master degree in Business Analytics at LMU.
 I am a person with a wide range of interests and hobbies.
 And I have had a variety of experience and I worked on various projects.
 You can see some in more detail in this website.

   - type: timeline.html